signalfx/splunk-otel-collector/pkg/receiver/smartagentreceiver/README.md

 1. To replace or modify metrics, use
 [Collector processors](https://github.com/open-telemetry/opentelemetry-collector/blob/main/processor/README.md).
-1. If you have a monitor that sends [events](https://dev.splunk.com/observability/docs/datamodel/custom_events) (e.g. `kubernetes-events`, `nagios`, `processlist`, and some `telegraf` monitors like `telegraf/exec`), add it to a `logs` pipeline that uses a [SignalFx exporter](https://github.com/open-telemetry/opentelemetry-collector-contrib/blob/main/exporter/signalfxexporter/README.md).
+1. If you have a monitor that sends [events](https://dev.splunk.com/observability/docs/datamodel/custom_events) (e.g. `kubernetes-events`, `nagios`, and some `telegraf` monitors like `telegraf/exec`), add it to a `logs` pipeline that uses a [SignalFx exporter](https://github.com/open-telemetry/opentelemetry-collector-contrib/blob/main/exporter/signalfxexporter/README.md).
-It's recommended, and in the case of the Processlist monitor required, to put into the same pipeline a [Resource Detection processor](https://github.com/open-telemetry/opentelemetry-collector-contrib/blob/main/processor/resourcedetectionprocessor/README.md), which will add host information and other useful dimensions to the events.
+It's recommended to put into the same pipeline a [Resource Detection processor](https://github.com/open-telemetry/opentelemetry-collector-contrib/blob/main/processor/resourcedetectionprocessor/README.md), which will add host information and other useful dimensions to the events.
 An example is provided below.
 1. If you have a monitor that updates [dimension properties or tags](https://dev.splunk.com/observability/docs/datamodel/metrics_metadata), for example `ecs-metadata`, `heroku-metadata`, `kubernetes-cluster`, `openshift-cluster`, `postgresql`, or `sql`, put the name of